-Her use of bold colour combined with playful illustrations make for a collection of quirky yet sophisticated designs.
-The prints and patterns typically depict images of daily life, places Jessica has visited or feature strong influences from Robin Hoods Bay and the Yorkshire coast.
+Passionate about her subject matter, Jessica spends a great deal of time gathering primary research for her work.
+She takes regular sketching trips across the UK and Europe to gather information.
+Such in-depth investigations result in a highly personal body of work.
+Her bold use of colour combined with playful illustrations make for a collection of quirky yet sophisticated designs.
+The prints and patterns typically depict images of daily life, or places Jessica has visited.
+They also feature strong influences from Robin Hood’s Bay and the Yorkshire Coast.